kuljit95/tictactoe/CONTRIBUTING.md

 Call to update score <br>
 Here, in checkWinner(), I make a call to ``` javascript updateHighestScore(10); ``` function.

+## Code review and Outcomes:

+## Reflection
+Yes, I have solved the issue.
+When, I started to work on this project, at that time it is hard for me to find the exact method to solve the issue because their are four different methods are available to solve this issue.
+After doing lots of research, finally I decided to work with local storage.
+Local Storage in JavaScript provides a way to store key-value pairs persistently within the user's browser.
+During the development method, I faced lots of issues but with the help of external resources and youtube videos, I implemented this method.
 # Reference :
 Reference regarding local storage method: https://blog.logrocket.com/localstorage-javascript-complete-guide/